L3MON4D3/LuaSnip/DOC.md

 condition = function(...) return conditions.expand.line_end(...) or conditions.expand.line_begin(...) end
 ```

-The conditions provided in `show` and `expand` are already condition-objects.
+The conditions provided in `show` and `expand` are already condition objects.
 To
 create new ones, use
 `require("luasnip.extras.conditions").make_condition(condition_fn)`

-## On The Fly snippets
+## On The Fly-Snippets

 Sometimes it's desirable to create snippets tailored for exactly the current
 situation.
 For example inserting repetitive, but just slightly different
 invocations of some function, or supplying data in some schema.

-On The Fly-snippets enable exactly this usecase: they can be quickly created
+On-the-fly snippets enable exactly this use case: they can be quickly created
-and expanded, with as little disruption as possible.
+and expanded with as little disruption as possible.

-Since they should mainly fast to write, and don't necessarily need all bells and
+Since they should mainly fast to write and don't necessarily need all bells and
 whistles, they don't make use of lsp/textmate-syntax, but a more simplistic one:

 * `$anytext` denotes a placeholder (`insertNode`) with text "anytext".
 The text